zorael/kameloso/README.md

 port                6667
 ```

-`pass` is different from `authPassword` in that it is supplied very early during login/registration to even allow you to connect, even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
+`pass` is different from `authPassword` in that it is supplied very early during login (registration) to even allow you to connect, even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
 (In the case of SASL authentication, `authPassword` is used during late registration.)

 Mind that a full Twitch bot cannot be implemented as an IRC client.

 # Use as a library

-The IRC server string-parsing modules (`irc.d`, `ircdefs.d`) are largely discoupled from the rest of the program, needing only some helper modules; `string.d` and `meld.d`.
-The big exception is one funtion that warns the user of abnormalities after parsing (`postparseSanityCheck` in `irc.d`), which uses a *logger* class to inform the user of what seems wrong.
+The IRC server string-parsing modules (`irc.d`, `ircdefs.d`) are largely decoupled from the rest of the program, needing only some helper modules; `string.d` and `meld.d`.
+The big exception is one function that warns the user of abnormalities after parsing (`postparseSanityCheck` in `irc.d`), which uses a *logger* class to inform the user of what seems wrong.
 The logger in turn imports more.
 Version that function out and you can drop the files into your own project.

 # TODO